Asiaalrajeh/CompilerProject/README.md

 * '()' : grouping

 If Convert Reg to DFA is selected, the program will read the regular expression from the 'input.txt' file and output two images, ast.png and dfa.png.
-One is of the regex's Abstract Syntax Tree (AST), while the other is of the resulting DFA.[2]
+One is of the regex's Abstract Syntax Tree (AST), while the other is of the resulting DFA.

 The alphabet recognized by this program is: